-Cycling is a good cardio exercise.
+Cycling is a good cardiovascular exercise.
 Your muscles need energy to function.
-When you pedal you move your muscles and to get the necessary nutrients your heart rate is elevated so the increased blood flow can deliver these nutrients.
-The harder you pedal the the more energy you will need and the higher your heart rate will be.
+When you pedal you move your muscles, and to get the necessary nutrients, your heart rate is elevated so the increased blood flow can deliver these nutrients.
+The harder you pedal the more energy you will need and the higher your heart rate will be.
 You can burn up to 1000 calories per hour cycling, although you need to pedal quite hard to achieve that.
 600-700 calories per hour is quite feasible.

 The key to losing weight on the stomach is the same as the key to any weight loss: burn more calories than you consume (also known as CICO, which stands for Calories In Calories Out).

-Because of CICO it is possible to lose weight without doing any exercise at all since you can always reduce the amount of calories you consume by watching your diet.
-In fact, nutrition is so important that without having it under control weight loss cannot happen.
+Because of CICO, it is possible to lose weight without exercising since you can always reduce the amount of calories you consume by watching your diet.
+In fact, nutrition is so important that without having it under control, weight loss cannot happen.

 Any additional effort (such as cycling and running) can be ruined with bad eating habits.
-However, with proper nutrition cycling is an effective tool in speeding up the process of fat burning.
-Here are a three concrete tips to burn as much fat as possible.
+However, with proper nutrition, cycling is an effective tool in speeding up the process of fat burning.
+Here are three concrete tips to burn as much fat as possible.